SpoFI - Who We Are and What We Believe

 2. Cultural change will not happen unless the Body of Christ leads the way.

 3. The church has a mandate, a duty and a responsibility to assist our communities in the battle against fatherlessness.

 The vision of the Spokane Fatherhood Initiative is to see God’s heart for fathers and families transform our culture.

-SpoFI aims to achieve this vision through its mission of restoring the importance, value and dignity of fatherhood through training programs, networking, community initiatives and public awareness campaigns that model the teachings of Jesus Christ.
+SpoFI aims to achieve this vision through its mission of restoring the importance, value, honor and dignity of fatherhood through training programs, networking, community initiatives and public awareness campaigns that model the teachings of Jesus Christ.